Geology of the Democratic Republic of the Congo

 The geology of the Democratic Republic of the Congo (DRC or Congo-Kinshasa, formerly Zaire and Belgian Congo) is extremely old, on the order of several billion years for many rocks.
-The country spans the Congo Craton: a stable section of ancient continental crust, deformed and influenced by several different mountain building orogeny events, sedimentation, volcanism and the geologically recent effects of the East Africa Rift System in the east.
+The country spans the Congo Craton: a stable section of ancient continental crust, deformed and influenced by several different mountain building orogeny events, sedimentation, volcanism and the geologically recent effects of the East African Rift System in the east.
 The country's complicated tectonic past have yielded large deposits of gold, diamonds, coltan and other valuable minerals.

-Stratigraphy, tectonics & geologic History
+Stratigraphy, tectonics and geologic history

 Archean terranes in the Congo Craton are exposed as part of the Angolan Shield in Kasai Province, the foreland of the West Congolian mobile belt in the northwest and as granite and greenstone belts spanning into neighboring Central African Republic, Uganda and South Sudan.